Ashwinhegde19/cloud_ops_sentinel/demo_script.md

 **[Screenshot: Download Report tab]**

 > "Finally, Download Report.
-Preview your report or download it as a Markdown file for stakeholders and documentation."
+Click Preview Report to see the full report, then click the green download button to save it as a Markdown file."

 ---